 Back when I was an oily and acne-prone teenager, my mom used to tell me that someday I’d be grateful for the gift that is oily skin.
 Her reasoning?
-Oily skin tends to age better and result in fewer lines and wrinkles (I’m still waiting for those benefits to kick in!).
+Oily skin tends to age better and result in fewer lines and wrinkles, but I’m still waiting for those benefits to kick in!

 Meet the experts

 Dr. Marisa Garshick, a board-certified dermatologist at Medical Dermatology & Cosmetic Surgery (MDCS) in New York